 7. Task Forces will produce guidelines and reports.
-These documents may be prenormative work and support standards, or be consensus documents on engineering practice, r position papers in the area of HVAC technology.
+These documents may be prenormative work and support standards, or be consensus documents on engineering practice, or position papers in the area of HVAC technology.
 The primary language for a task force report is English.
 The reports may be translated into national languages.
 All documents produced by task forces shall be the sole property of the association.

 Reports (“REHVA guidebooks”) shall be printed and circulated and sold by the association or any related person approved by the general assembly.
 All members will get a certain number of copies free of charge.
 The board sets the price of the reports.
 The reports are sold to members, and possibly other parties, at a discount price for resale.

 The association has the exclusive intellectual property rights and publication rights to the products of the task forces which it may license upon decision of the general assembly.
-Affiliates shall make sure that they have proper agreements with their representatives in which they assign to the largest extent possible their intellectual property rights on the products of the task to the affiliate and waive their moral rights to the largest extent possible, allowing the affiliate in turn to assign such rights to the association.
+Members shall make sure that they have proper agreements with their representatives in which they assign to the largest extent possible their intellectual property rights on the products of the task to the affiliate and waive their moral rights to the largest extent possible, allowing the member in turn to assign such rights to the association.

 1. A supporter can be a company or an organisation that shares the same objectives as the association.

-2. The Rights and services of supporters are approved annually by the supporters committee.
+2. The rights and services of supporters are approved annually by the supporters committee.

 3. Supporters pay an annual fee that is approved by the general assembly.
 This fee may be different for different supporters.